samyuh/feup-cgra-project/README.md

 - P - Toggle Auto-Pilot (Zeppelin makes circular turns of radius 5 in 5 seconds)
 - R - Restart Scene

+### Disclaimer

+This repository was used for educational purposes.
+The solutions here may not be the most efficient ones.
+You can use the code at your own risk.

 ### Screenshots